-It can take anywhere between 40 and 200 years for nylon or polyester to break apart in landfill, in the meantime leeching greenhouse gases.
+If these garments end up in landfill, it can take anywhere between 40 and 200 years for nylon or polyester to break apart, in the meantime leeching greenhouse gases.
 And we’re not even sure plastic can break down.

 Further to that is the microfibres leached from garments during their lifetime.
 Each time you wash a polyester t-shirt about 1900 plastic microfibres are released and end up in your water waste.
 Again, we’re not sure on the effects of this on our oceans and our health, but we know it’s not good.

 It’s safe to say that at this stage, while recycled polyester and nylon are helping to reduce fashion’s environmental footprint, they’re an incomplete solution at best.
 Fashion brands should be considering not only the impact of the creation of their garments, but their disposal as well.